Makaha Valley Pltn

 No analysis available

-I searched all remarks for explicit percentages (e.g., '80% owner occupied') and building-level phrases such as 'majority owner occupied' or 'highly owner occupied' and found none.
-Because owner_occupancy is a numeric percentage and there is no current numeric value or explicit evidence in the remarks, I cannot infer a number and therefore leave it unknown (null) with low confidence.
+I searched all remarks for explicit owner-occupancy language or percentages (e.g., '80% owner occupied', 'majority owner occupied', 'highly owner occupied') and found none.
+There is no current numeric owner_occupancy value to preserve and no remarks to determine it, so the percentage remains unknown (null) with low confidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.